 1/2 - 1 cup of ice water

-Place your butter in the freezer for about 15 minutes till its really cold, cut into small cubes.
+Place your butter in the freezer for about 15 minutes until it is really cold, cut into small cubes.

-In a large bowl add in flour salt and 1 tbs of your sugar, give it all a quick toss with a fork.
+In a large bowl add in flour 2 1/4 cups flour, salt and 1 tbs of sugar, give it all a quick toss with a fork.

 Add in butter pieces.

-With a pastry blender, blend till the bits of butter are worked into the flour... should be pea sized.
+With a pastry blender, blend until the bits of butter are worked into the flour, they should be pea sized when you are finished.

 After dough comes together, divide in half.
 Pat into disks and cover in plastic wrap.
-Refrigerate one hour or longer. (can be stored up to 2 or 3 days or frozen)
+Refrigerate one hour or longer.
+Can be stored up to 2 or 3 days it can also be frozen.